allandacasin/I3WM-configs/README.md

 # put the configs (config and i3blocks.conf) on this directory
 ~/.config/i3/

-# put fontawesome-webfont.ttf (fontawesome v.4) on this directory for adding icon status block:
+# put fontawesome-webfont.ttf (fontawesome v.4) on this directory for adding icons on status block:
 ~/.fonts/